-While it’s socially acceptable to look different when we’re pregnant, as soon as we aren’t, we can start to judge our bodies for not “bouncing back” to our pre-baby shape.
 “There’s huge pressure in our society to lose baby weight, and for some reason people think they can make comments about that to mothers, without thinking about how those comments might make her feel,” says Ranjani.

-Stat: One Australian study of 400 postpartum women found that one-third had disordered eating behaviours.
+Fact: One Australian study of 400 postpartum women found that one-third had disordered eating behaviours.

 Historically, women have been more at risk of having negative body image.
 “The objectification of women’s bodies by society has put women at a greater risk of negative body image,” says Ranjani.
 “But this is changing rapidly and men can also be affected.”

-Stat: Two-thirds of Australians who experience an eating disorder are women, according to the Butterfly Foundation.
+Fact: Two-thirds of Australians who experience an eating disorder are women, according to the Butterfly Foundation.